Noise Figure Cascade Calculator

 Technical Details:

-Noise factor is the linear form of noise figure.
-A 3 dB noise figure is a noise factor of about 2, which means the device roughly doubles the available input-referred noise power under the standard noise figure definition.
-Friis cascade analysis must use linear noise factors and linear power gains internally, then convert the final noise factor back to dB.
+Noise factor is the linear ratio behind noise figure.
+A 3 dB noise figure is a noise factor of about 2, so the device roughly doubles the available input-referred noise power under the standard noise figure definition.
+Cascade arithmetic must use linear noise factors and linear power gains internally, then convert the final noise factor back to dB for RF budget work.

 Signal order matters because each stage's added noise is referred back to the chain input.
 The first stage is divided by no prior gain.
 The second stage is divided by the first stage's linear gain.
 The third stage is divided by the product of the first two gains, and so on.
 Negative gain, such as insertion loss, becomes a linear gain below 1, so loss ahead of an LNA makes later contributions larger instead of smaller.